Skip to Main Content

 The following is a basic breakdown of when works enter the public domain.

-• As of January 1, 2020, works published in the U.S. before 1924 are in the public domain due to old age.
+• As of January 1, 2025, works published in the U.S. in or before 1929 are in the public domain due to old age.

 • Some works published between 1924 and 1963 also fall into the public domain.
 In order for this to be true, the author must have failed to renew the copyright (a practice that was in effect at the time).
 Each work published in this window must be assessed individually to determine whether the copyright was renewed.
 Stanford University created a Copyright Renewal Database for this purpose.